Find your favorite authors featured in WLT or browse the entire list.

 John K. Cox is a professor of eastern European history at North Dakota State University in Fargo.

 Negma Coy (Chi Xot, Guatemala) is a Maya Kaqchikel writer, painter, actress, and teacher from Guatemala.
 She writes in Maya Kaqchikel, Spanish, and in Maya glyphs.
 She has published the poetry collections XXXK’ (2015), Soy un búho (2016), Lienzos de herencia (2017), A orillas del fuego (2017), Tz’ula’, Guardianes de los caminos (2019), and Kikotem – Historias, cuentos y poesía kaqchikel (2019).
 She paints with oils on fabric, wood, and clay, teaches backstrap-loom weaving, and has participated in a number of theatrical productions in her town.
 She works with several different collectives so that the art of Indigenous peoples continues to flourish.
 She has participated nationally and internationally in numerous art and poetry festivals.

 A former WLT intern, Alex Crayon is pursuing a PhD in creative writing at the University of Kansas.

-Jennifer Croft won a 2022 Guggenheim Fellowship for her novel Amadou, the 2020 William Saroyan International Prize for Writing for her illustrated memoir Homesick, and the 2018 Man Booker International Prize for her translation from Polish of Nobel laureate Olga Tokarczuk’s Flights.
-She holds a PhD from Northwestern University.
+Jennifer Croft won a 2022 Guggenheim Fellowship for her novel The Extinction of Irena Rey (2024), the 2020 William Saroyan International Prize for Writing for her illustrated memoir Homesick, and the 2018 International Booker Prize for her translation from Polish of Nobel laureate Olga Tokarczuk’s Flights.
+She lives in Los Angeles and Tulsa.

 Elena Croitoru is a British-Romanian writer.
 Her first poetry chapbook, The Country with No Playgrounds, won the Live Canon Chapbook prize and was published in 2021.
 Her first novel was shortlisted for the Wilbur Smith Prize – Best Unpublished Novel.